 On the ground in front of the worship hall is an image of a six-pointed star.
 It is said that you can purify yourself when you stand on top of it.

 The most popular souvenir from the shrine is the Kabuagari Hyōtan charm (かぶあがりひょうたんお守り).
-If you can’t be bothered to pay for the charm, how about a photo with the Kabuagari Monument in a green turnip shape that is also located at the front of the worship hall?
+If you can’t be bothered to pay for the charm, how about a photo with the Kabuagari Monument in a green turnip shape at the front of the worship hall?

 Tip: Remember to bring an umbrella with you.
 During the season, there will be so many Black-tailed Gulls that their dung can drop at any given time.
-If you didn’t bring one, you could check if there are still umbrellas placed next to the torii gate as they can be rented out for free.
-Another advantage of using an umbrella is that you might get a chance to have a Black-tailed Gull standing on your umbrella (´▽｀*).
+If you didn’t bring one, you could check if umbrellas are still placed next to the torii gate as they can be rented out for free.
+Another advantage of using an umbrella is that you might get a Black-tailed Gull standing on your umbrella (´▽｀*).

 Important: Please refrain from feeding the gulls.